-Solanum betaceum, commonly refered to as tree tomato fruit is scantly grown in Kenya and is mostly used as fresh fruit, or blended to make juice.
-Despite its huge potential for processing, most of these fruits are produced for household consumpsion and selling without any vaue addition.
-Tree tomato has a potential as an economic enterprise and should therefore be promoted to increase production as well as value addition.
+Solanum betaceum, commonly referred to as tree tomato fruit is scantly grown in Kenya and is mostly used as fresh fruit or blended to make juice.
+Despite its huge potential for processing, most of these tree tomato fruits are produced for household consumption and selling without any value addition.
+It has a potential as an economic enterprise and should therefore be promoted to increase production as well as value addition.

 Compositional analysis of this fruit has revealed that it is high in pectin.
 Thus, tomarillos can be used to formulate good jellies, jams, preserves, or chutneys.

 Given the scanty information available about this interesting fruit, it would be of interest to know the following: